 - Share special WSU experiences with their student(s)

-The Division of Student Affairs appreciates your interest in the CougParents Advisory Board.
+The Student Affairs appreciates your interest in the CougParents Advisory Board.
 We are always looking for new advisory board members to join our team.
 Each CougParents Advisory Board member will commit to a term of two years.
-We are currently seeking (two) CougParents board members to represent each of the following classes:
+We are currently seeking CougParents board members to represent each of the following classes: